mad4j/suicide-linux/README.md

 Deadly Linux
 ============

-simple list of deadly linux commands
+*Simple list of deadly linux commands.
+All the Linux that nobody will teach you, but that you will experience in first person.
+At least one time in your life.*

 ## Warning
 Most of the commands in this tutorial are **really dangerous**!!!